common 4x4 questions

 Why you may have to buy four new tires if only one is bad.
 True for some automatic AWD vehicles like the older generation Volvo AWD.

-Same thing if 2 are worn down and the other two are still decent (70% or better) - you don't have to buy 4 new ones.
+Same thing, if 2 are worn down and the other two are still decent (70% or better) - you don't have to buy 4 new ones.
 If 2 are worn out and the other ones are at 50% or less you will have to buy 4 new tires.

 Unfortunately there is no industry standard in what the manufacturers call "AWD".
 More

-Drawback of that cheaper solution is (engineers often call it "hang on" solution because it has been hung onto an existing 2WD platform) that the consumer is possibly hit with the high cost of tire replacement (all 4 need to be replaced, even if only 1 or 2 are bad).
+Drawback of that cheaper solution is (engineers often call it "hang on" solution because it has been hung onto an existing 2WD platform) that the consumer is faced with the high cost of tire replacement (all 4 need to be replaced, even if only 1 or 2 are bad).
 This is mainly true for older automatic AWD systems that use a viscous coupling to activate the other axle.

 I wrote "survive" because the older automatic AWD systems with viscous couplings will suffer expensive damage when the tires on one axle are slightly larger in diameter than on the other axle.
 Repair bills of around $1000 are not uncommon.

-2008 hands-on 4WD "real life" training courses
+2009 hands-on 4WD "real life" training courses

 Comments